 If you’d like to see how balloon concepts advance from doodles to 3D models, the engineering of the floats, and more, catch a sneak peek behind the curtain on Macy’s site..

 Tips for Viewing the Macy’s Day Parade

-Seeing the Macy’s Thanksgiving Day Parade in person is one of the most iconic New York bucket list items.
+Seeing the Macy’s Thanksgiving Day Parade in person is one of the most iconic New York bucket list items and best holiday traditions in NYC.
 To secure a good viewing spot, crowds begin gathering early, around 6:30 AM, along the edges of the parade route.
 The Parade’s duration depends on where you view it from.